alex23lemm/methodology-dashboard/README.md

 Only the first part of the application (R script) is part of the repository.

-The relevant ARIS BS data is provided by the server via a JavaScript report.
-The report is also part of this repository
+The relevant ARIS BS data is provided by the server via a JavaScript report which is also included in the repo.

 ## Installation